SpryteLabs/Spryte-Docs/docs/userManual.md

 2. Double points for Weekly logins (Needs to keep a streak of 1 month of weekly logins)
 4. Journey completed  +1000pts
 5. Each day in the top 3 of the leaderboard +50pts/day

+### Rules

+1. Weekly login +50pts
+2. Double points for Weekly logins (Needs to keep a streak of 1 month of weekly logins)
+4. Journey completed  +1000pts
+5. Each day in the top 3 of the leaderboard +50pts/day

+## Leaderboards

+  Acumulating points increases the influence you have in the platform.
+The higher amount of points you have, more influence and more visbility your profile gets.
+That means more oportunities and more possibilities of growth.
+However, there's a price envolved, since your points can be redeemeed as money you'll lose some of your influence to receive your prize.
+That means you'll need to find the perfect balance between money vs influence to boost even more your account.